japila-books/spark-sql-internals/docs/spark-sql-catalyst-dsl.md

 at(ordinal: Int): BoundReference
 ----

-`ExpressionConversions` adds `at` method to `AttributeReferences` to create link:spark-sql-Expression-BoundReference.adoc[BoundReference] expressions.
+`ExpressionConversions` adds `at` method to `AttributeReferences` to create spark-sql-Expression-BoundReference.md[BoundReference] expressions.

 [source, scala]
 ----